 Then upload them to your Google Bucket using gsutil.
 Assuming both files are in folder /Users/foo/data-source on your local machine, type the following command to upload:

-Next, create a sample sheet, cellranger_sample_sheet.csv, on your local machine with content below:
+Next, create a sample sheet, cellranger_sample_sheet.csv, for Cell Ranger processing.
+Below is an example: